tuna/opentuna/README.md

 ```

 ## Post deployment
 - Add email addresses or other subscriptions to notification topic created in common stack.
-The alarm notification of tuna manager will be sent to those subscriptions.
+The alarm notifications related to Open Tuna will be sent to those subscriptions.

 [aws-cdk]: https://aws.amazon.com/cdk/
 [cfn-stack]: https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacks.html